▶ Quick Overview

 🛡️ Eviction Prevention: Screen Tenants Before Problems Start

 The best eviction is one you never have to file.
-Given California’s lengthy eviction timelines, high costs, strong tenant protections, and potential relocation requirements, preventing problem tenancies is far more effective than trying to terminate them.
-Comprehensive tenant screening at the application stage is your most powerful tool for avoiding costly evictions.
+Comprehensive tenant screening at the application stage is your most powerful tool.

-• Credit Check: Review credit history for patterns of late payments, collections, and financial responsibility
+• Credit Check: Review history for patterns of late payments and collections

-• Criminal Background Check: Screen for relevant criminal history while complying with California’s fair chance housing laws
+• Criminal Background Check: Screen while complying with California’s fair chance housing laws

 • Eviction History: Check for prior unlawful detainer filings and judgments